AT&T Review 2026

 AT&T's mid-tier is the sleeper pick among the Big 3

-Most people overlook AT&T, but Extra 2.0 at $70/mo is quietly one of the best mid-tier deals among the Big 3 — 100GB priority data and 50GB hotspot for $15 less than T-Mobile Experience More.
-The catch: AT&T's entry plan is unlimited but only has 5GB of priority data, and the top tier faces tough competition from Verizon Ultimate on hotspot.
+Most people overlook AT&T, but Extra 2.0 at $60/mo is quietly one of the best mid-tier deals among the Big 3 — 100GB priority data and 50GB hotspot for $25 less than T-Mobile Experience More.
+The catch: AT&T's entry plan is unlimited but only has 5GB of priority data.
+At the top tier, Elite 2.0 ($110/mo) includes 250GB hotspot — more than any other Big 3 plan — plus free Turbo, a free tablet and watch per line, and 20GB of global roaming.
 If AT&T covers your area well — especially if you're in a rural or suburban market — the mid-tier is the move.
 For AT&T network on a tighter budget, Cricket gives you the same towers with taxes included starting at $35/mo.

 How AT&T Compares